sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 approach, we believe that storing build logic in VCS improves repeatability.

 Finally, docker build will cache each instruction.
 We will only clone the source code the first time we run this job.
-We could compensate for this by using various cache-busting tricks.
+We could address this shortcoming by either disabling the docker cache entirely, or adding another build argument `COMMIT_ID`.

 Multi-stage build give us a truly adhoc CI process.
-This could be useful in several contexts.
-For example:

- * Early stages of development
- * Environments where a full blown CI system is impractical
- * Small environments
+Even so, this could be useful in contexts where a minimal system is desired.
+At the very least,

 We could overcome many of these shortcomings by adding more build arguments.
 Instead, we elect to take another approach entirely.